Chevrolet Malibu: 2019 mid-cycle refresh

 Chevrolet updated the Malibu in 2018 for the 2019 model year.
-A new larger front grille, split by a chrome bar with the Chevrolet bow-tie, dominates the front, while the rear change is less significant.
-The Premier trim adds LED headlamps while the L/LS/RS/LT/Hybrid trims maintain halogen headlamps.
-A new RS trim-line is added for a sportier appearance, with a black grille, unique 18-inch wheels, and dual exhaust.
+A new larger front grille, split by a chrome bar with the Chevrolet bowtie, dominates the front, while the rear change is less significant.
+The Premier trim adds LED headlamps while the other trims maintain halogen headlamps.
+A new RS trim is added for a sportier appearance, with a black grille, unique 18-inch wheels, and dual exhaust.
 The touchscreen is replaced with the 8-inch Chevrolet Infotainment 3 in the L/LS/RS/LT trims and Chevrolet Infotainment 3 Plus with HD screen in the Hybrid and Premier trims.
-Heated Second Row Seats are added to the Premier trim.
+Heated second-row seats are added to the Premier trim.
 The standard 1.5 L engine is now paired with a CVT instead of the 6-speed automatic transmission.
 Safety features were also improved for the 2019 Malibu including Low Speed Forward Automatic Braking, IntelliBeam high-beam assist headlamps and a semi-automated parking system.
 For 2019, the LT trim's Leather Package loses the Bose premium audio system, requiring buyers to upgrade to the range-topping Premier trim in order to opt for the Bose system.

 For the 2020 model year, the base L trim level received standard sixteen-inch aluminum-alloy wheels from the LS trim, replacing the previous sixteen-inch steel wheels with plastic covers.
 All trim levels received the eight-inch Chevrolet Infotainment 3 systems as standard equipment, and the previous seven-inch touchscreen unit was discontinued.

 For the 2022 model year, the low-volume L trim was discontinued (as well as on all other Chevrolet vehicles that previously offered the L trim level), demoting the LS trim to base model status.
-The mechanical parking brake was also discontinued, replaced by an electronically-operated parking brake on all models.
+The mechanical parking brake was also discontinued, replaced by an electronically operated parking brake on all models.

-For the 2023 model year, the Premier trim was replaced by 2LT, and the leather seats for LT were discontinued.
+For the 2023 model year, the Premier trim was replaced by the 2LT trim, and the LT was no longer fitted with standard leather seats.
+The 2.0-liter engine was discontinued.

+Chevrolet ended production of the Malibu in North America in November 2024 without a replacement for their market.
+The Fairfax Assembly plant in Kansas City, where the Malibu was built, is being retooled to build the Ultium-based second-generation Bolt, while production of the Cadillac XT4 ended in January 2025.
+The Malibu XL is still in production in China.

+Engines

+Safety

+The 2016 Malibu was awarded "Top Safety Pick+" by IIHS, when equipped with either or both Front Automatic Braking and City-Speed Front Automatic Breaking safety systems managed to avoid a collision in the 25 mph.